 1– Is Dubai party to any international agreements regarding the exchange of information in cases of tax and criminal investigation?

-It is worth noting that DTAAs are not considered as tax avoidance – the obvious reason being because they are not a method through which an individual or corporation may avoid tax, but merely a sanctuary under which the entity may seek relief from making two payments in relation to the same asset.
-DTAA participation therefore does not incur any criminal liability, and the main objective is to foster economic growth between the parties who have signed the same.
+It is worth noting that DTAAs are not considered as tax avoidance – the obvious reason being that they are not a method through which an individual or corporation may avoid tax, but merely a sanctuary under which the entity may seek relief from making two payments in relation to the same asset.
+DTAA participation, therefore, does not incur any criminal liability, and the main objective is to foster economic growth between the parties who have signed the same.

 2– When and how is Dubai required to disclose such information?

-UAE follows internal procedures and acts in accordance with the requirements of UAE Civil Code, UAE Commercial Transaction Law and the UAE Penal Code.
+UAE follows internal procedures and acts in accordance with the requirements of the UAE Civil Code, UAE Commercial Transaction Law, and the UAE Penal Code.

 As the UAE is party to several international conventions and bilateral treaties, acting in conformity with several DTAAs and Mutual Legal Assistance Treaties (MLAs) the UAE Government can cooperate with foreign authorities in the process of investigation and prosecution of criminal oﬀences.
 Although tax evasion is not speciﬁcally addressed in most MLAs, the treaties refer to assistance being provided “for the purpose of proceedings”.
 This implies that the exchange of conﬁdential bank information may be permissible under the provisions of an MLA, particularly where a criminal tax implication has arisen in the foreign country.